framely/bethere/docs/reference/providers/overview.md

 ## Scripted Providers

 Sometimes, the backend implementation of a service is accessible through a scripting language like SQL or JSON rather than native code.
 Providers for these backends, known as **scripted providers**, come in two types: **hosted providers** and **stub providers**.
+In practice, these scripted providers are just native providers that expose some interface for further customization.

 - OpenCUI currently supports one hosted provider: **PostgreSQL**.
 When we say "hosted," we mean that OpenCUI aware the backend implementation, including the database, tables, and SQL-based function logic.
 - For **stub providers**, OpenCUI does not host any data or have explicit knowledge of the data schema.
 Instead, OpenCUI facilitates function invocation through these providers.
 Many stub provider types will be available, including Web API provider.